mrich316/mrich316.github.io/_drafts/2016-01-17-leveraging-opensource-to-do-opendata-seamlessly.md

 Open-source can become legacy just like regular software.
 The web evolves faster than the government.
-Resist the temptation to mix and match many open-source projects to liberate your data if they are not backed by respected teams.
+Resist the temptation to mix and match many open-source projects to liberate your data if they are not backed by respected individuals.

+With that in mind, I chose to explicitly declare a contract that I "own" to hide implementation details like the software used to have a solution that can resist the ages of time and be used almost everywhere.

 In a next post, I'll show how we can encapsulate [GDAL ogr2ogr](http://www.gdal.org/ogr2ogr.html) in a rest api coded in C# [ASP.NET Web API](http://www.asp.net/web-api).
-As readers may have found, similar [solutions](http://ogre.adc4gis.com/) can already be found on the net.
+As readers may have found out, similar [solutions](http://ogre.adc4gis.com/) can already be found on the net.
+I chose to explicitly declare a contract that I "own" to hide implementation details and protect the API from "forced" evolution (like vendor upgrades containing [breaking changes](https://en.wiktionary.org/wiki/breaking_change)).

 *[ETL]: Extract, Transform, Load
 *[CSV]: Comma Separated Values
 *[Tim Berners-Lee]: Inventor of the World-Wide-Web *[SCM]: Source Configuration Management
+*[REST]: REpresentational State Transfer